protomaps/PMTiles/spec/v3/spec.md

 #### Center Zoom (CZ)

 The Center Zoom is a 1-byte field specifying the center zoom (LOD) of the tiles.
-A reader may use this as the initial zoom when displaying tiles from the PMTiles archive.
+A reader MAY use this as the initial zoom when displaying tiles from the PMTiles archive.

 This field is encoded as an 8-bit unsigned integer.

 #### Center Position

 The Center Position is an 8-byte field that includes the latitude and longitude of the center position.
-A reader may use this as the initial center position when displaying tiles from the PMTiles archive.
+A reader MAY use this as the initial center position when displaying tiles from the PMTiles archive.

 The encoding of this field is described in [Chapter 3.4](#34-position).